Stock market today: Wall Street wilts to trim its May gains as Dow drops 400 points

 On the winning side of Wall Street was Dick’s Sporting Goods, which jumped 15.9% after topping analysts’ expectations for profit and revenue in the latest quarter.
 The retailer also raised its forecast for profit over the full year.

 Chewy, an online seller of pet supplies, likewise reported stronger profit for the latest quarter than expected, and its stock jumped 27.1%.
-It also said it will return up to $500 million to its shareholders by buying back its own stock.
+The company plans to return up to $500 million to its shareholders by buying back its own stock.

 In stock markets abroad, indexes were mostly lower across Asia and Europe.
 Hong Kong’s Hang Seng fell 1.8%, South Korea’s Kospi dropped 1.7% and France’s CAC 40 fell 1.5%.